Stephen Jelley

-Stephen David Jelley (born 12 May 1982) is a British auto racing driver.
+Stephen David Jelley (born 12 May 1982) is a British racing driver currently competing in the British Touring Car Championship for One Motorsport.

 Career

 Single-seaters

 Born in Leicester, Jelley moved up from Formula Ford to the National Class of the British Formula 3 Championship for 2004, taking three class wins.
 In 2006 and 2007 he drove for Räikkönen Robertson Racing in British F3.
 After a second place in the 2007 opening round, he took two wins and finished 3rd overall.
 He contested the 2008 GP2 Asia Series season for the ART Grand Prix team.

 Touring cars

 Jelley switched to touring cars after his GP2 Asia campaign contesting the 2008 British Touring Car Championship with Team RAC as Colin Turkington's team-mate.
 His last GP2 Asia weekend clashed with the second BTCC meeting of the year at Rockingham meaning a GP2 race in Dubai on the Friday and BTCC qualifying at Rockingham on the Saturday.
 Early results were not impressive, with only one point in the first 4 meetings, results gradually improved with points finishes in each of the next 3 meetings, At Silverstone he qualified seventh, but after finishing there in round 25, he crashed in round 26, dislocating his shoulder.
 Despite this injury he did contest round 27, finishing in the points.
 At the Brands Hatch season finale, he took pole position, although as he explained to ITV4, the team did not initially believe he had set the fastest time, and attributed seeing P1 on the screen to a timing error.
 In the race his gearbox failed, but he fought back to score minor points in the final round.
 For 2009 he continued with Team RAC and showed he had benefited from a years knowledge by finishing fourth (a then personal best) at the first round at Brands Hatch.
 Results continued to improve and at the halfway point of the 2009 season, Jelley took two-second-place finishes and a third position in the third race at Croft to clinch his first podium finishes in the sport.
 This was followed up at Rockingham with two wins one in race 1 from a starting position of fourth and one in race three again from fourth.